ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day05/README.md

 For example, the boarding pass $FBFBBFFRLR$ uses the *first 7 characters* $FBFBBFF$ to find row 44, and then the *last three characters* $RLR$ to find column 5.
 The unique **seat ID** for the given **boarding pass** is therefore 44 * 8 + 5 = 357.

-In Part 1, we are asked to look through the list of **boarding passes** (our puzzle input) and find the **highest seat ID** between all boarding passes.
+In Part 1, we are asked to look through the list of **boarding passes** (our puzzle input) and find the **highest seat ID** among all boarding passes.

 ### Idea
 Initially, my idea was to create a single class `Plane` and simply store the boarding passes in a vector of strings.
 However, knowing how Part 2 usually gives some unexpected twist, I decided to model each **boarding pass** using a struct `BoardingPass`.

-This way, each **boarding pass** has the relative string read from input stored as well as the corresponding seat row, seat column and unique **seat ID**, initially set to default values.
+This way, each **boarding pass** has the relative string read from input stored as well as the corresponding seat row, seat column, and unique **seat ID**, initially set to default values.

 // represents a single boarding pass read from input
 ```cpp